saltstack/salt/doc/topics/tutorials/gitfs.rst

 --------------------------------------------

-When running a :ref:`highstate <running-highstate>`, the ``top.sls`` files from different from all of the branches and tags will be merged into one.
-This does not work well with the use case where changes are tested in development branches before being merged upstream towards production, because if the same SLS file from multiple environments is part of the :ref:`highstate
-<running-highstate>`, it can result in non-unique state IDs, which will cause
-an error in the state compiler and not allow the :ref:`highstate
-<running-highstate>` to proceed.
+When running a :ref:`highstate <running-highstate>`, the ``top.sls`` files from all of the different branches and tags will be merged into one.
+This does not work well with the use case where changes are tested in development branches before being merged upstream towards production, because if the same SLS file from multiple environments is part of the :ref:`highstate <running-highstate>`, it can result in non-unique state IDs, which will cause an error in the state compiler and not allow the :ref:`highstate <running-highstate>` to proceed.

 To accomplish this use case, you should do three things: